aptos-foundation/AIPs/aips/aip-67.md

 Reasons to not consider: latency.
-The voting can last up to 7 days (by the current setting), which means the new JWKs may not be available on chain until they are 7 days old, which further means the OIDB-associated transactions signed by the new key won't be accepted for 7 days.
+The voting can last up to 7 days (by the current setting), which means the new JWKs may not be available on chain until they are 7 days old, which further means the keyless transactions signed by the new key won't be accepted for 7 days.

 ### Alternative 3: let OIDC provider update JWKs on chain
 One alternative is to have OIDC providers each create their own Aptos account